Matías Vecino

-Matías Vecino Falero (born 24 August 1991) is a Uruguayan professional footballer who plays as a midfielder for Serie A club Lazio and the Uruguay national team.
+Matías Vecino Falero (born 24 August 1991) is a Uruguayan professional footballer who plays as a central or defensive midfielder for Serie A club Lazio.

 Club career

 Early career

 Vecino started his professional career with Central Español in 2010, and switched to Nacional for the 2011–12 season.

 Fiorentina

 In January 2013, Vecino joined Serie A side Fiorentina by penning a four-year contract for a reported transfer fee of €2.5 million.
 However, the transfer was delayed and became official in the next transfer window in August 2013.

 On 3 September 2013, he was not included by manager Vincenzo Montella in UEFA Europa League squad.

 Vecino made his competitive debut as well as his first Serie A one on 26 September 2013 in a 2–1 away defeat against Inter Milan.
 He was used very scarcely during the first part of 2013–14 season, collecting only six appearances, only one as starter, leading the club to send him on loan at fellow Serie A side Cagliari until the end of the season, with an option to buy.

-Vecino spent the 2014–15 season on loan at Empoli F.C.
+Vecino spent the 2014–15 season on loan at Empoli.

 In mid-2015, Vecino returned to Florence and became a member of the first team.
-He signed a new 5-year contract in 2016.
+He signed a new five-year contract in 2016.